top of page

 Most deals are not lost in negotiation.
 They are lost the moment the buyer feels pressured.

-Reactance.
-The Psychological Reason Decisions Slow Down
+Reactance: The Psychological Reason Decisions Slow Down

 Huthwaite data proves that closing tactics reduce success rates as deal size increases.
 Reactance is the instinctive resistance people feel when pushed.